For entry from September 2021

 The academy participates in the Local Authority co-ordinated admission procedure.
 Therefore, applications in the ‘normal round’ (that is the main cycle of applications for Reception places from the beginning of the school year) are administered by the local council and all deadlines within that process should be adhered to by applicants.

 2. Priority admissions

-As according to the Admissions Code, children with statements of special educational needs (SEN) or an Education, Health and Care (EHC) Plan naming the school will be admitted.
+As according to the Admissions Code, children with an Education, Health and Care (EHC) Plan naming the school will be admitted.
 The school will also give top priority to applications on behalf of children in, or previously in, public care (‘looked after children’) residing with the primary carer with the relevant documentary evidence.

 If the number of applications to the school is higher than the number of places available, the allocations will be made as according to the oversubscription criteria as set out in the order below.

 - Children in the care, or previously in the care, of a Local Authority (‘looked after children’; see Note 1 below).
-Children with a SEN Statement or EHC Plan with supporting evidence naming the school are automatically admitted.
+Children with an EHC Plan with supporting evidence naming the school are automatically admitted.

 - Siblings: children with a sibling (or siblings) who are in attendance at the school at the time of enrolment of the new pupil (see Note 2).